microsoft/language-server-protocol/protocol.md

 When a language server or client is able to provide partial information before having the final result, it can send `$/partialResult` notifications to return parts of the result.
+Support for this method is indicated by the `streaming` capability in both `ClientCapabilities` and `ServerCapabilities`.

 _Notification_:
 * method: '$/partialResult'